fisher/apl/symbols.md

 Minimum.

 Both arguments should be numeric arrays, floats or integers (no comples numbers!).
 If both arguments are arrays, the length should be the same.
-The _result_ is the array of minimum elements from two sets of arguments.
+The _result_ is the array of minimum (corresponding) elements from two sets of arguments.

 ```apl
       3⌊1 2 3 4 5